I-5 – Tributaries to Friday, Lake & Chuckanut Creeks – Fish Passage

 Old Samish Road closure – April 2026

-A portion of Old Samish Road will close for up to seven months in order to construct the Chuckanut Creek bridge.
-Travelers will be provided a signed detour around the closure.
+Old Samish Road will be closed to through traffic from April through December 2026 in order to construct the Chuckanut Creek bridge.
+Travelers will need to use alternate routes.

 The Bellingham Rock